Last Updated: May 13, 2026

 2. Otocinclus Catfish

-- Target Algae: Soft green algae and diatoms
+- Target Algae: Soft green algae, diatoms, green dust algae

 - Scientific Name: Otocinclus spp.